BJL156/BJL156/README.md

 ### Featured Project (Current)
 **[ARM C Compiler](https://github.com/BJL156/ARM-C-Compiler)**

-I'm currently building a compiler for a subset of C that generates AArch64 assembly.
-The generated assembly can then be assembled using my own [ARM Assembler](https://github.com/BJL156/ARM-Assembler), producing a runnable ELF64 executable.
-This is the final stage of an AArch64 toolchain that I've been building from the ground up.
+I'm currently building a compiler for a subset of C that lowers source code to AArch64 assembly.
+The assembly is then processed by my custom [ARM assembler](https://github.com/BJL156/ARM-Assembler) into a runnable ELF64 executable.

 ### AArch64 Toolchain Roadmap
-Rather than relying on an existing compiler infrastructure, I'm implementing each stage of the compilation pipeline myself from scratch to gain a deeper understanding of how these toolchains work.
+I'm implementing each stage of the toolchain myself rather than relying on existing compiler infrastructure, with the goal of understanding the complete path from source code to executable.

 <p align="center">
   <img src="toolchain.svg" width="800">